-This has to be one of the highlights of my trip to Buenos Aires.
+This has to be one of the highlights of a trip to Buenos Aires.
 The atmosphere is one of stillness, far removed from the bustle of the outside city.
 It is the place where the great and the good of Argentinian society have been laid to rest.
 Statues covered in cobwebs and tombs whose dereliction now exposes the coffins inside contrast with veritable monuments.

 Buenos Aires Bookshop You Must Visit…

-Named the second most beautiful bookshop in the world by The Guardian in 2008, the Ateneo bookshop is renowned.
+Named the second most beautiful bookshop in the world by The Guardian in 2008, the Ateneo bookshop is famous.
 Located in Barrio Norte, it makes a good stop before or after a visit to Recoleta Cemetery.